ANIMAL IDENTITY AND LIFE EXPERIENCE

 The Two Modes of Sensing

-And in the same way that how we sense the world determines how we we understand it and ourselves – an animals sensory abilities determines their understanding, their relationship with, and their feeling of identity in the world.
+Animals have two different pragmatic sensory systems for experiencing themselves and the outside world.
+Focusing and panoramic.And in the same way that how we sense the world determines how we understand it and ourselves – an animals' sensory abilities determines their understanding, their relationship with, and their feeling of identity in the world.

 An animals experience of focusing must result in a feeling similar to ours – of being an active subject doing something to, with, or at, an object.

 But the panorama mode is also fundamental to their survival.
-And this repetitive experience is a constant reminder of how it feels to stop thinking, be still inside, receptive, and directly connected with what they are sensing.
+And this experience is a constant reminder of how it feels to stop thinking, be still inside, receptive, and directly connected with what they are sensing.

 It's an habitual rut which animals have.
-So, whenever animals feel safe enough to doze – we can easily understand that they are far more practiced than we are at turning off any form of thinking, and then sensing their bodies warmth and vitality directly with all of their physical senses.
+So, whenever animals feel safe enough to doze – we can easily understand that they are far more practised than we are at turning off any form of thinking, and then sensing their bodies warmth and vitality directly with all of their physical senses.

-And I believe it is this inner sense of self sufficiency in their own bodies which sustains them, it gives them an underlying background sense of peace with themselves and the world.
+And I believe it is this inner sense of self-sufficiency in their own bodies which sustains them, it gives them an underlying background sense of peace with themselves and the world.
 A sharp contrast to their daily fears of being eaten alive.

 Both the abstract and concrete walls humans have around us, create a vastly different basis for identity and how it feels to be alive.